mbentley/docker-bind9/README.md

 `docker run -d -p <ip-address>:53:53 -p <ip-address>:53:53/udp mbentley/bind9`

 By default, this image forwards all queries to 8.8.8.8 and 8.8.4.4 (Google's DNS servers) and allows recusion.

+If you are adding a custom zone file, I would suggest using this image as a base instead of using it directly.